2024 Benjamin Franklin Transatlantic Fellowship

 - have had little or no prior study or travel experience in the United States;

-- be mature, responsible, independent, confident, openminded, tolerant, thoughtful and inquisitive;
+- are mature, responsible, independent, confident, openminded, tolerant, thoughtful and inquisitive;

-- be willing and able to fully participate in an intensive summer program, with community service and educational travel.
+- are willing and able to fully participate in an intensive summer program, with community service and educational travel.

 Application Requirements and Procedure

 1. Complete the application form at this link in its entirety, including essay questions.
 Candidates may wish to write their essays separately first before filling out the application form to prevent any lost work in the event of connectivity issues while applying.

 2 OPTIONAL: Candidates may also identify one recent educator, mentor, or other non-family member who can speak to their qualifications, leadership skills, and fit for the program.
 Recommenders should submit a letter of no more than 500 words in English to firstname.lastname@example.org by the application deadline.
 They should use the subject line ‘2024 BFTF [Insert candidate name] Recommendation.’
 Please indicate in the application form who your recommender is.

 3. If you have trouble filling out the application form, please email us at email@example.com .

 4. Please make sure that you submit your application by February 5, 2024!
 The application form will close after the deadline.

 5. The U.S. Embassy in Luxembourg will review and shortlist applications for an interview.
 Students will be shortlisted based on the merit of their application.
 We will prioritize students that have no experience in the United States.